-Rheumatology is the medical specialty which deals with diagnosis and treatment of musculoskeletal diseases and autoimmune disease (rheumatic disease).
-These diseases can affect muscles, bones and joints causing pain, swelling, stiffness and deformity.
-Autoimmune diseases can also affect the organs, nervous system and eyes.
+Rheumatology deals with the diagnosis and treatment of musculoskeletal diseases and autoimmune disease.
+These diseases can negatively impact the tendons, ligaments, muscles, bones and joints causing swelling, pain, stiffness and deformity.

 Autoimmune diseases occur when your body recognizes healthy tissue as foreign tissue, allowing the immune system to attack healthy cells.
 There are many types of autoimmune disease, making them difficult to diagnose.
 In most cases, the underlying cause of the autoimmune disease is not discovered.